620 million people in India are caught in a massive blackout as the world’s largest power outage strikes the country.

-Water shortages caused by worldwide drought, coal shortage (57% of India’s electrical production comes from coal) means not enough power production, people stealing power from the grid in some areas of India loses up to 50% of it’s power to theft, and corruption in the power industry is also a problem according to Massoud Amin, professor of electrical engineering at the University of Minnesota.
+Water shortages caused by worldwide drought and coal shortage (57% of India’s electrical production comes from coal) means not enough power production.
+People stealing power from the grid in some areas results in India losing up to 50% of it’s power to theft.
+Corruption in the power industry is also a problem, according to Massoud Amin, professor of electrical engineering at the University of Minnesota.

 That’s 1.24 BILLION people!

 620 Million equates to 52.3% of India’s TOTAL population!